operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 To check an example of a CSV which complies with the [restricted][restricted] policy, see the Golang sample under the [testdata/go/v3/memcached-operator/bundle/manifests/memcached-operator.clusterserviceversion.yaml](https://github.com/operator-framework/operator-sdk/blob/master/testdata/go/v3/memcached-operator/bundle/manifests/memcached-operator.clusterserviceversion.yaml)

-**Attention** If you need to use the labels to define the Pod/Container(s) installed by OLM (Operator itself) via the CSV are Privileged then, that means set the labels under the `spec.install.spec.deployments`. (_not in the CSV labels on top of the file_)

 #### How can I verify my manifest?
 How do I check what policy is configured?